Sarah Teichmann: Awards and honours

 Teichmann has also been an activist for women's careers in science through enabling scientists in families to advance their careers while working part-time.
 She chaired a Sex in Science debate at the Wellcome Trust on balancing family life with working in research.
 Teichmann was elected an ISCB Fellow in 2016 by the International Society for Computational Biology.

 In 2020, Teichmann was recognised on The Times 'Science Power List' for her work on the Human Cell Atlas and elected a Fellow of the Royal Society.

-She won the Suffrage Science award in 2012.
+In 2023 Teichmann was the winner of the Federation of European Biochemical Societies (FEBS) EMBO Women in Science Award.

 Personal life

 Teichmann has two daughters.
 Teichmann is the co-author of the children's language education novel Teenage Detectives, which she wrote as a teenager together with her mother Dr. Virginia Teichmann, an English-language university lecturer in Karlsruhe.
+In 2022, Teichmann collaborated in the production of an experimental film Constellations, which was produced by her sister, artist Esther Teichmann, and visual artist Christopher Stewart as an exploration of the Human Cell Atlas.
+The film was funded by the Wellcome Trust as part of the One Cell at a Time public engagement grant.